herofilo/StormCat/StormCat/README.txt

 	3) Checking the version of the Sketchup files to be imported in Moviestorm with the Modder's Workshop
 	4) Optionally restoring Moviestorm addon files disguised as archive files

-PLEASE NOTE: a full User's Guide is currently under production and will be released ASAP.
+PLEASE NOTE: if you're updating from version:
+	+ 1.9.0: you should refresh the Catalogue Index (Catalogue Management page)
+	+ 1.8.1 or earlies, it's advisable to:
+		- re-create every addon Catalogue
+		- refresh the Catalogue Index

 WHAT'S NEW:
 -----------
+* A fingerprint is associated to every addon, for inequivocally identifying an addon and detecting duplicates
 * The name of the current Catalogue is now displayed in red whenever any change has been made to it that needs to be saved to file.
+* Catalogue page: an option for refreshing the information for every addon in the current Catalogue has been added.
+* Catalogue Management page:
-* The table of catalogues in the Catalogue Management page now offers new information about the catalogues in the Catalogue Index:
+	- The table of catalogues now offers new information about the catalogues in the Catalogue Index:
 		- Count of addons
 		- Last updated
 		- Version
+	- New options in contextual menu:
+		- Select All addons
+		- Select addons in the selected Duplicate Group
+		- Compare selected addons by fingerprint
+		- Compare by fingerprint addon in the selected Duplicate Group
+* New criterium for identifying duplicate addons: fingerprint
+* Comparison of addons in a Catalogue by fingerprint
-* Comparison of Catalogues, between the current Catalogue and any other selected in the Catalogue Management table
+* Comparison of Catalogues: new option for comparing the addons contained in the current Catalogue against any other selected in the Catalogue Management table
 * Some minor bug fixes

 NOTE: you'll need to use the 'Refresh Index' on the Catalogue Management page for updating the new information about the catalogues in the index.